Arrays and Lists in SQL Server

 WHERE nvarcharcol IN (SELECT nstr FROM strlist_to_tbl('a,b,c', ','))

 These examples illustrate why there are two columns.
 If you are going to use the list against a varchar column, you need to use the str column.
 This is important because of the type-conversion rules in SQL Server.
-If you mistakenly compare varcharcol to nstr, varcharcol will be converted to nvarchar, and this can render any index on varcharcol ineligible for the query, leading to a performance disaster as the table must be scanned.
-And conversely, if you have a nvarchar column, you need to compare it to the nvarchar value, since else the result can be incorrect because of the character replacement with the conversion to varchar.
+If you mistakenly compare varcharcol to nstr, varcharcol will be converted to nvarchar, and depending on your collation this can render any index on varcharcol ineligible for the query, leading to a performance disaster as the table must be scanned.
+And conversely, if you have a nvarchar column, you need to compare it to the nvarchar value, since else the result can be incorrect because of the character replacements with the conversion to varchar.

 What If You Cannot Use a Function?